Reinstating the Rose Garden at Cliveden

 The many layered garden

-The newly restored Rose Garden was once a formal grassed area known as a ‘cabinet’.
+The Rose Garden was once a formal grassed area known as a ‘cabinet’.
 It was created for Lord Orkney in the 1720s as part of a ‘wilderness’ garden design, which was popular in the 18th century.
 It was often used for lawn games such as bowling and tennis until a symmetrical rose garden was planted sometime around the post-war period.

 In 1959 the third Viscount Lord Astor wanted to change the design of the garden and commissioned Sir Geoffrey Jellicoe to do just that.
 He created a dynamic yet secretive rose garden that provided the Astor family with a place to retreat away from their busy public lives.
 Unfortunately, the garden suffered from ‘rose disease’ and the flower beds were replaced with herbaceous planting in 2002.
-This was later known as the Secret Garden.
+This was known as the Secret Garden until 2013.

 Re-instating the Rose Garden

-The project has focused on reinstating the abstract design and atmosphere of the 1950s rose garden whilst also including features of the original 18th-century wilderness landscape.
-We've lovingly restored the Jellicoe arches and introduced a steel edge to the flower beds to help them hold their abstract shapes.
-We’ve also reduced the width of the outer shrub border, to make way for over 1,200 metres of lawn and planted a circular yew hedge which runs around the perimeter of the garden.
+The project focused on reinstating the abstract design and atmosphere of the 1950s rose garden whilst also including features of the original 18th-century wilderness landscape.
+We lovingly restored the Jellicoe arches and introduced a steel edge to the flower beds to help them hold their abstract shapes.
+We also reduced the width of the outer shrub border, to make way for over 1,200 metres of lawn and planted a circular yew hedge which runs around the perimeter of the garden.

 Having fun with colour

-The planting design is based on Lord Astor's original aspirations to create a garden that absorbs its visitors, through the introduction of tall roses in the outer beds and shorter roses on the inside.
-Over 900 roses have been planted using a fun colour scheme of reds, oranges and yellows.
-We’ve chosen to use David Austin roses and picked 44 varieties based on their height, colour, disease resistance, repeat flowering abilities and scent.
+The Rose Garden's planting design is based on Lord Astor's original aspirations to create a garden that absorbs its visitors, through the introduction of tall roses in the outer beds and shorter roses on the inside.
+We planted over 900 roses using a fun colour scheme of reds, oranges and yellows.
+We chose to use David Austin roses and picked 44 varieties based on their height, colour, disease resistance, repeat flowering abilities and scent.